robotinfluence/Portfolio/README.md

 # Portfolio
 Hi welcome
-This is a collection of some of my work.
+this is a collection of some of my work.